anir-tubi/tubi-roku/README.md

   ```
   This will modify the TubiLanguageTranslate.brs to include the new English text

 - Once your branch has been merged into master, then run the following command line within the project's root folder to upload your approved changes to the Crowdin server.
-"KEY" is the key used for our crowdin account.
+"KEY" is the key used for our Crowdin account.
 	```
   gulp upload_translations --crowdinKey "KEY"
   ```